Dave-team/Knowledge-base/Relationships.md

     - What we like / What we don’t like What we’d like to see more of
     - How are things going / where are we heading / is that the right direction?
 - It's easy to not communicate and let feelings and annoyances build inside of you - eventually this will backfire and blow up however.
 You need to have these conversations because you value your life and want the best of it.
 And it you're not happy, ultimately she won't be happy either - you can only live with things so long.
 If you don't communicate it could also be because you no longer care enough which is also not a good place to be in.
+- Understanding the individual.
+Figure out what someone else really values in a relationship – this is similar to the love languages.
+What we value is not what others value.
+- Clarifying expectations and stick to them
+- Confronting someone is a means of showing that you care.
+- We need to realize that life is not either /or.
+It’s not that one of us is right.
+Instead, we need to value each others opinion and realize we both might be right.

 ## How to apologise
 - I have done this